 Vermont Works for Women (VWW) has over 30 years of experience working directly with girls and women to help them overcome individual and societal barriers to economic security.
-VWW works with employers, state agencies, schools, career and tech centers, and policy makers to create systems that are equitable and accessible.
+VWW works with employers, state agencies, schools, career and technical education (CTE) centers, and policy makers to create systems that are equitable and accessible.

 - STEM and trades exploration and empowerment programs for youth